Mason Rummel

 Mason Rummel joined the James Graham Brown Foundation in 1989 and was elected its president in 2010 and its CEO in 2017.
 Prior to moving to Louisville, Kentucky in 1988, she was a political appointee for the Reagan Administration from 1983 to 1988.

-In Louisville, Mason was the founder of Grantmakers of Kentucky, serves on the boards of The Greater Louisville Project and 55,000 Degrees, the mayor’s Cradle to Career Cabinet, the Louisville Promise Scholarship Board, the executive board of the Louisville Promise and the Kentucky Derby Museum.
-She is also chair of the Episcopal Church Home Foundation and serves on the Board of Directors of her alma mater, Sweet Briar College in Virginia.
+In Louisville, Mason is a founder of Grantmakers of Kentucky, serves on the boards of the executive board of EVOLVE502, the Kentucky Derby Museum, Leadership Louisville’s Elevate 2023 Strategic Advisory Council, and the Center for Nonprofit Excellence.
+Mason serves on the Board of Visitors of Indiana University’s Lilly Family School of Philanthropy and is the Board Chair of her alma mater, Sweet Briar College in Virginia.